Medical Coding Frequently Asked Questions

 What is the Medical Coding CAS Program Like at Delgado?

 The Medical Coding Program includes two parts: (1) PREREQUISITES to include general education and related courses and (2) MEDICAL CODING COMPONENT which includes the professional medical coding courses.
-The Medical Coding Program is a limited admission program that starts in August of each year and consists of three semesters of didactic and clinical education.
-The program adheres to the American Health Information Management Association’s (AHIMA) criteria for Coding Certificate Programs.
+The Medical Coding Program is a limited admission program that starts in January of each year and consists of three semesters of didactic and clinical education.
 Minimum career entry competencies expected of graduates include: